labmccormick/WLSplot/README.md

 In general, R will warn you if package dependencies outside of R are missing and it is easiest to see these when installing the R libraries below one at a time if you run into any unforeseen snags.

-You may need to install freetype 2 and related libraries on your machine outside of R before installing the R systemfonts and pkgdown packages.
+You may need to install freetype 2 (currently v2.11.1) and related libraries on your machine outside of R before installing the R systemfonts and pkgdown packages.

 **e.g. if you are running Ubuntu or a deb-based linux distribution, you may have to run the following in the Terminal (open terminal with Ctrl + Alt + T):**